Introducing the Teach Edge Question Generator

 - Current events move quickly, so this keeps practice materials fresh

-- The extract is already written for students, so you're not rewriting articles into usable classroom language
+- The extract is already written for students, so you are not rewriting articles into usable classroom language

-- Brilliant for application-heavy practice, evaluation, and "use the extract" style questions
+- Useful for application-heavy practice, evaluation and "use the extract" style questions

-If you teach these subjects, you'll know the pain: the best lessons often come from what's happening right now, but turning it into a usable task takes time.
+If you teach these subjects, you will know the challenge: the best lessons often come from what is happening right now, but turning it into a usable task takes time.

 Where appropriate, the Question Generator can produce: